soveran/mote/README.markdown

 # Helpers

-There are a couple helpers available in the `Mote::Helpers` module, and you are free to include it in your code.
+There's a helper available in the `Mote::Helpers` module, and you are free to include it in your code.
 To do it, just type:

     include Mote::Helpers

-Here are the available helpers:

 ## mote

-The `mote` helper receives a template string and returns the rendered version of it:

-    assert_equal "1 2 3", mote("1 ${2} 3")

-It works with parameters too:

-    assert_equal "1 2 3", mote("1 ${n} 3", n: 2)

-## mote_file

-The `mote_file` helper receives a file name and returns the rendered version of its content.
+The `mote` helper receives a file name and a hash and returns the rendered version of its content.
 The compiled template is cached for subsequent calls.

-    assert_equal "***\n", mote_file("test/basic.erb", n: 3)
+    assert_equal "***\n", mote("test/basic.erb", n: 3)

 Installation
 ------------